trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2021-02-21-Review-ESP32-S2-Saola-1-and-nanoESP32-S2.md

 components not only for `CP2102`, but also for protection, such as clamping diodes and current limiting resistors. `nanoESP32-S2` only has a fuse for protection.

+Note that, while my `nanoESP32-S2` has `ESP32-S2-WROVER` module, you can choose `ESP32-S2-WROOM` if you like.
+IPEX antenna connector versions are also available.

 The major issue in `nanoESP32-S2` to me is: the LDO. `AMS1117` is the de-facto LDO on many ESP32 and ESP8266 boards, but the LDO tends to cause stability